bootdotdev/blog/content/jobs/how-to-get-python-job.md

 Third, it's good practice to write about what you do.
 Start interesting conversations, meet people, and show cool ways of doing new things.
 Talk about yourself and your interests.
 Websites are an awesome way to show you have what it takes to get a job as a Python programmer.

-The PyCoach wrote an awesome [tutorial](https://towardsdatascience.com/how-to-build-a-data-science-portfolio-website-using-python-79531426fde5) on Towards Data Science about exactly how to do this using Python.
+The PyCoach wrote an awesome [tutorial](https://medium.com/data-science/how-to-build-a-data-science-portfolio-website-using-python-79531426fde5) on Medium about exactly how to do this using Python.
 He's also a great creator to follow if you're interested in how to get a job as a Python programmer.

 If you don't want to create your website, you can use Medium, Dev.to, or HackerNoon to showcase your articles and work.
 I love what [Mahbub Zaman](https://medium.com/@lifeparticle) does \* he writes consistently great tutorials using a variety of languages and tech stacks, as well as writing about soft programming skills.
 His example is great to follow if you're looking for an accessible way to start.